mixpanel/mixpanel-react-native/README.md

 # **Mixpanel.People**

 # **identify()**
-Identify the user uniquely by providing the user distinct id, so all the event, update ,track call
+To identify the user uniquely by providing the user distinct id, so all the event, update ,track call
      will manipulate the data only for identified users profile.
      This call does not identify the user for People Analytics to do that you have to call method.